mojiastonybrook/Documentation_Logs/T2KSKJointAsimovFitWithAdaptiveTunings.md

 If `USEADAPTIVE` is set to `false` then the group will use the default step-size setting in MCMC.
 In that mode there is no adapation at all in the whole process.

-All the parameters with auto-adapation on step sizes are formally treated as entries of one "global matrix"
+According to adpative MH algorithm, there should be a modfication to the step size scaling factor for each group, which is related to the size of that group.
+All the parameters with auto-adapation on step sizes are formally treated as entries of one "global matrix"; in this case, each group forms a sub-block in that global matrix, uncorrelated to the other blocks.
+The following commands
 ```
 USEGLOBALMATRIXSIZE = true
 GLOBALMATRIXSIZE = 263
 ```

 ## Adapation-on Phase

 ### Stage 1